fcontiggiani/Coursera_Getting-and-Cleaning-Data_Course_Project/README.md

 * "run_analysis.R" contains all the code to perform the analyses described in the 5 steps.
 It has to be run in the R package.

-* "averages_and_std_data.txt" contains the output of the 5th step present in the code.
+* "averages_data.txt" contains the output of the 5th step present in the code.

 ## Instructions